EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 ## Live Demo
 See the live demo here: [TODO]

-## But there are other Three.js project templates!
-Why use this one?
+## How is this different from other frameworks?
-M4NG0 is relatively small and opinionated.
+M4NG0 is small and opinionated.
 It doesn't come with a lot of bells and whistles, but gives you the basics to build multi-scene three.js sites with animated html overlays (like the demo! ^).
 If you need to add physics, import ammo-physics with npm.
 If you're looking for a full game engine, this isn't it!

 ### Project Structure
 [ TODO: Turn this into "Lifecyle" and move it down below everything else ]